 Never in a story have a character wake up after having a traumatic event, only to discover it was a dream.
 Such has become a hardened cliché.
 I still often see the cheap, annoying manipulation in movies and TV shows.

 Let’s say you’ve come up with an idea: a crack in a sidewalk gets larger every time someone steps on it.
 Boom.
 The beginning of a story.
 You then write page after page, having no idea where the story is going.
 Do not decide in advance the story's genre, theme, atmosphere, or any other aspect.

-This is how you allow a meaningful and original work to come from you.
+This is how you allow an original work to come from you.

 There are many authors who write stories with no outline.
 Stephen King has said that if the author knows where the story is going, the readers might also.
 This would be bad for the readers and the author.

 If you are writing your story correctly, your characters will resist you and will want to do things their own way.